-Inabata has declared its support of the Ten Principles of the United Nations Global Compact, which includes human rights.
-We accept and respect international norms on human rights, including the International Bill of Human Rights, International Labor Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the United Nations Convention on the Rights of the Child.
-We also implement measures aligned to the United Nations Guiding Principles on Business and Human Rights.
-We also comply with the laws and regulations of the countries and regions where we conduct our business activities.
-If a national law conflicts with international principles on human rights, we will seek ways to honor the principles of internationally recognized human rights.
+We have declared our support for the Ten Principles of the UN Global Compact in four areas: human rights, labor, environment, and anti-corruption.
+We support and respect international norms regarding human rights, such as the International Bill of Human Rights\1, the International Labor Organization's (ILO) Declaration on Fundamental Principles and Rights at Work\2, the Convention on the Rights of the Child.
+Furthermore, we promote initiatives for respecting human rights based on the UN Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct.
+We also comply with the laws and regulations of the relevant countries and regions in our business activities.
+Where internationally recognized human rights and national law are in conflict, we will seek ways to respect internationally recognized human rights principles to the greatest extent possible.